-Seventy-five-plus years ago, the Form 1040 instructions were just two pages long.
+Some 80 years ago, the Form 1040 instructions were just two pages long.
 Even when the income tax became a mass tax during World War II, the instructions were just four pages.
-Today, taxpayers must wade through 214 pages of instructions, about five times the number in 1975, and quadruple the number in 1985, the year before taxes were "simplified."
+Today, taxpayers must wade through 206 pages of instructions, about five times the number in 1975, and almost quadruple the number in 1985, the year before taxes were "simplified."